Español

 For people in the low-risk group, the main combinations of drugs used are:

-For the intermediate-risk group, the most common regimens are:
+For the intermediate-risk group, the most common regimen is:

-For people in the high-risk group (which includes those with metastatic disease), the VAC regimen is the most common one used.
-Because these cancers can be hard to treat, doctors have also studied the use of more intense chemo that includes several other drugs (such as doxorubicin, ifosfamide, and etoposide).
-Another approach that has been studied is to give higher doses of chemo, sometimes followed by a stem cell transplant.
-But so far it's not clear that either of these approaches is any better than standard chemo, and they can cause more side effects.
+For the high-risk group (which includes those with metastatic disease), the most common regimen is VAC.
+Because these cancers can be hard to treat, doctors have studied the use of more intense chemo in clinical trials.
+Unfortunately, studies of other chemo drugs and higher doses of chemo have not been found to be better than VAC, and they can cause more side effects.

 Most doctors recommend that people in the high-risk group be treated in a clinical trial testing new drugs and drug combinations.
-It is hoped that newer drugs will help people in the high-risk group live longer.
+High-risk RMS clinical trials are testing strategies like using vinorelbine chemo and longer treatments (maintenance chemo) to improve outcomes.

-Chemo drugs can affect cells other than cancer cells, which can lead to side effects.
+Chemo drugs affect cells that grow fast.
+While cancer cells grow fast, other healthy cells in the body do too, for example blood-forming cells, hair cells, and cells that make up the lining of our gut.
+Damage caused by these drugs on fast-growing healthy cells results in side effects.
 The side effects depend on the type and doses of drugs, and the length of time they are given.

 Most of these side effects tend to go away once treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to ask your doctor or nurse about medicines to help reduce side effects, and report any side effects your child has so they can be managed effectively.
+Be sure to tell your doctor or nurse about side effects and talk about medicines to help treat them.

-Side effects of certain drugs: Along with the risks above, some chemo drugs can have specific side effects (although these are relatively uncommon).
+Along with the risks above, some chemo drugs can have specific side effects.
 For example:

-For more on some of these possible long-term side effects, see What Happens After Treatment for Rhabdomyosarcoma?
+For more on some of these possible long-term side effects, see After Rhabdomyosarcoma Treatment.

 For more general information about how chemotherapy is used to treat cancer, see Chemotherapy.